lupascal/MultilevelSurvival/readme.md

 ## Structure of the code

-The code is mainly composed of the fit function:
+The code is mainly composed of the fit method:
 * `fit`: Fit w in a Cox model h(t) = h_0(t) exp(w*x)

-and three other helper function:
+and three other helper methods:
 * `scaler`: Scales features matrix (without E, T)
 * `gradient`: Compute log-likelihood gradient in a Cox model with respect to w.
 * `log_likelihood`: Compute log-likelihood in a Cox model with respect to w.